Emmotes/ic_spoilers/docs/uriah.md

     "id": 2720,
     "flavour_text": "",
     "description": {
-        "desc": "Brother Uriah heals all Champions within two slots for $(not_buffed amount) health per second.
-This effect is increased by $amount___2% for each formation slot containing a dead or undead Champion or an escort, stacking additively and applying multiplicatively."
+        "pre": "Brother Uriah heals all Champions within two slots for $amount___2 health per second.
+This effect is increased by $amount___3% for each formation slot containing a dead or undead Champion or an escort, stacking additively and applying multiplicatively.", "conditions": [
+            {
+                "condition": "not static_desc",
+                "desc": "^^Total Heal Amount: $amount"
+            }
+        ]
     },
     "effect_keys": [
         {